gullerya/object-observer/docs/performance-report.md

 </span>

 ### Hardware
-All of the benchmarks below were performed on EliteBook 8570w:
+All of the benchmarks below were performed on __Lenovo ThinkPad E590__ (model 2019), plugged in at the moment of tests:
-- CPU i7-3720QM: 2.60GHz, 4 Cores, 8 Logical processors
+- CPU i7-8565U 1.80GHz, 4 Cores, 8 Logical processors
-- 16GB physical memory
+- 32GB physical memory

 ### Tests